 Charged With a White-Collar Criminal Offense?
 An Attorney Can Help

 Depending on the charges in question, white-collar crimes can run afoul of state and federal laws.
-An experienced white-collar defense attorney can explain potential criminal liability and defend you in court.
-Find a criminal defense lawyer near you.
+If facing such charges, consider speaking to an experienced white-collar crime defense attorney.
+A lawyer can explain potential criminal liability and discuss defense strategy.
+Take a moment and find a criminal defense lawyer near you.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help